WeblateOrg/weblate/docs/admin/upgrade.rst

     ./manage.py migrate --fake lang 0001_initial
     ./manage.py migrate --fake trans 0018_auto_20150213_1447

-Previous Weblate releases contained bug which made some monolingual translations behave inconsistently for fuzzy and not translated strings, if you have such, it is recommended to run:
+Previous Weblate releases contained a bug which made some monolingual translations behave inconsistently for fuzzy and untranslated strings, if you have such, it is recommended to run:

 .. code-block:: sh